summerwang/osc-hw-submission/README.md

 $ chmod 700 [DIRECTORY]
 ```

-Where `DIRECTORY` is the assignment folder to be closed off Finally enter [ctrl+D] to submit this command.
+where `DIRECTORY` is the assignment folder to be closed off.

+Step 3: finally enter [ctrl+D] to submit this command.
 Then the permission of `DIRECTORY` will be changed to **700** at 2:30PM, Oct 21, 2018.
 After that, student will get an error message when he/she tries to submit assignment to this directory.

 ## Usage for Students